jin1206t/jin1206t/README.md

 - 💬 Ask me about **How to raise babies, projects, or products**

-- 👨‍💻 Discalimer: **My repos may sometimes mess up, like life**.
-I'll fix them but please be patient for updates
+- 👨‍💻 Discalimer: My repos may sometimes mess up, like life.
+I'll fix them but **please be patient for updates**

 <h3 align="left">Languages and Tools:</h3>